Create a GitHub Cloud integration with Flow using OAuth or Personal access tokens.

 In order to use all integration services which include repo, pull request, ticket and webhooks, the service account owner needs to be an owner on the GitHub organization.

-OAuth Permissions: Flow only requires read access to your repositories.
+Flow only requires read access to your repositories.
 This permission is needed to process the metadata used to generate our reports.
 GitHub does not offer the ability to narrow permissions down to just read-only access to private profile information and repositories.
-GitHub's standard Oauth permissions include write plus full admin permissions which are never used by our system.
+GitHub's standard OAuth permissions include write plus full admin permissions, which are never used by our system.
 These access levels are required in order to use GitHub APIs.

-Access Token Permissions: In addition to the minimum access token scopes, the service account holder will need to be an owner on the GitHub organization in order to utilize all integration services (repos, PRs, tickets) and webhooks.
+In addition to the minimum access token scopes, the service account holder needs to be an owner on the GitHub organization in order to utilize all integration services and webhooks.

-If the service account holder is only a member of the organization, all services (repos, PRs, tickets) except webhooks will be available in Flow.
+If the service account holder is only a member of the organization, all services except webhooks will be available in Flow.